 Producing exceptional bud requires exceptionally healthy plants.
 That means understanding and caring for each part of the plant, from its flowers and leaves to its roots.
 Nutrient and mycorrhizae rich soil is a big component of plant health, as are pH, moisture levels, and lighting.
-There are also some easily overlooked factors at play; understanding the roles of plant hormones and fungus in cannabis growth is essential to anyone who wants to take their growing game to the next level.
+There are also some easily overlooked factors at play.
+Such as, understanding the roles of plant hormones and fungus in cannabis growth.
+This is essential to anyone who wants to take their growing game to the next level.

 Plant Hormones: A Simple Nervous System

 The answer lies in plant hormones.
-Plant hormones are a variety of naturally occurring chemicals that regulate plant growth, with the most common and important of them being a class of chemicals known as auxins.
+Plant hormones are a variety of naturally occurring chemicals that regulate plant growth.
+The most common and important hormone being a class of chemicals known as auxins.
 Auxins work by encouraging growth of particular plant structures based on their concentration in the area of the plant.
 While the entire plant contains at least some auxins, some areas, such as the root system, have very high concentrations.
 The auxins tell the plant’s cells to grow longer, pushing the structures away from the base of the plant.
 Depending on what other hormones are present in the plant material, that could mean rapidly growing a branch or stem, bending the main stem of the plant toward the sun, or expanding the root system.

 Why does that matter for your cannabis growing?
 Well, this hormone based growth system is simple — and easily manipulated.
 By increasing the presence of auxins (particularly 1-Naphthaleneacetic acid, or NAA, and Indole-3-butyric acid, or IBA) in the rooting region of a plant, you can increase their growth.
 These so-called rooting hormones can be extracted from a number of organic sources, including willow trees and kelp.
 Our organically formulated Myco-Grow™ root inoculant contains kelp extracts that foster root growth.